fermat01/Spam-Detector-For-SMS-Message/README.md

 # Spam-Detector-For-SMS-Message
-Building Flask API  to detect spam or ham using Python and sklearn
+Building Flask API  to detect spam or ham message using Python and sklearn

 ## Overview